 Local Government Pension Scheme Police Pension Schemes

-2018/19 2017/18 2018/19 2017/18
+2019/20 2018/19 2019/20 2018/19

 Mortality assumptions:

 Longevity at 65 for current pensioners

-Men 22.1 22.1 22.7 22.6
+Men 21.7 22.1 21.9 22.7

-Women 24.4 24.4 24.3 24.2
+Women 23.9 24.4 23.6 24.3

 Longevity at 65 for future pensioners

-Men 24.1 24.1 24.6 24.5
+Men 22.8 24.1 23.6 24.6

-Women 26.4 26.4 26.2 26.1
+Women 25.5 26.4 25.2 26.2

-Rate of inflation (CPI - LGPS and CPI - PPS) 2.50% 2.40% 2.35% 2.30%
+Rate of inflation (CPI) 1.80% 2.50% 2.00% 2.35%

-Rate of increases in salaries 2.80% 2.70% 4.35% 4.30%
+Rate of increases in salaries 2.50% 2.80% 4.00% 4.35%

-Rate of increase in pensions 2.50% 2.40% 2.35% 2.30%
+Rate of increase in pensions 1.80% 2.50% 2.00% 2.35%

-Rate for discounting scheme liabilities 2.40% 2.70% 2.45% 2.55%
+Rate for discounting scheme liabilities 2.30% 2.40% 2.25% 2.45%

-Rate of CARE revaluation n/a n/a 3.60% 3.55%
+Rate of CARE revaluation n/a n/a 3.25% 3.60%

 The estimation of the defined benefit obligations is sensitive to the actuarial assumptions set out in the table above.
-The sensitivity analyses below have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period and assumes for each change that the assumption analysed changes while all others remain constant.
+The adjacent sensitivity analyses have been determined based on reasonably possible changes of the assumptions occurring at the end of the reporting period and assumes for each change that the assumption analysed changes while all others remain constant.
 The assumptions of longevity, for example, assume that the life expectancy increases or decreases for men and women.
 In practice, this is unlikely to occur and changes in some of the assumptions may be interrelated.
 The estimations in the sensitivity analysis have followed the accounting policies for the scheme, i.e. on an actuarial basis using the projected unit credit method.
 The methods and types of assumptions used in preparing the following sensitivity analyses did not change from those used in the previous period.

 Due to the recent ruling to deny the Government's appeal in relation to the McCloud judgement, an estimated allowance has been included in these accounts based on the calculations performed by the Government Actuary's Department.
 The calculated effect of the impact of the Guaranteed Minimum Pension equalisation for pensioners has also been included.
-The effect of both of these amendments can be predominantly seen in the Past Service Cost line for both the Police Pension Schemes and Local Government Pension Scheme.
+The effect of both of these amendments can be predominantly seen in the Past Service Cost line for both the Police Pension Schemes and Local Government Pension Scheme in 2018/19, with 2019/20 assumption changes reflected in actuarial gains and losses.

 The real impact of this increase in scheme liabilities will be measured through the pension valuation process, which determines employer and employee contribution rates.
-The next LGPS valuation takes place in 2019 and the Police Pension valuation is due to take place in 2020.
+The LGPS valuation took place in 2019 and the Police Pension valuation is due to take place in 2020.
 Implementation of the latter valuation is planned for 2023/24 and forces will need to plan for the impact of this on employer contribution rates alongside other changes identified through the valuation process.

-The impact of an increase in annual pension payments arising from the above judgment is determined through The Police Pension Fund Regulations 2007.
-These require a police body to maintain a police pension fund into which officer and employer contributions are paid and out of which pension payments to retired officers are made.
+The impact of an increase in annual pension payments arising from the above judgment is determined through pension regulations.
+These require a police body to maintain pension funds into which officer, employee and employer contributions are paid and out of which pension payments to retired members are made.
 If the police pension fund does not have enough funds to meet the cost of pensions in year the amount required to meet the deficit is then paid by the Secretary of State to the PCC in the form of a central government top-up grant.